Alfa R36 USB Wi-Fi Wireless Router/AP for AWUS036NH & AWUS036NHR

 This model Alfa R36 is an 802.11n router with USB port that allows you to share the long range Wi-Fi connection of an Alfa AWUS036NH or AWUS036NHR.
 If you've ever used these model long range Alfa Wi-Fi USB receivers with your computer, then you know they can pull in signals much further than standard on-board Wi-Fi cards built in to today's laptops.
 Wouldn't it be great if you could extend the Wi-Fi range to all of your devices such as smartphones, printers, and tablets?
 Now you can with the new R36 router from Alfa Network, Inc. (This model R36 contains special firmware to work with the AWUS036NH & AWUS036NHR v1/v2 adapter from Alfa.
-If you are looking for the version that works with AWUS036H, click here.)
+Click to see other versions here.)

 This R36 is a normal Wi-Fi router with one huge advantage- it is the only router that lets you use the AWUS036NH or AWUS036NHR long range WiFi receiver (sold separately) as the Internet source of the router.
 That's right- instead of having to hook the router up to a cable or DSL broadband modem in your home, you can simply plug in an AWUS036NH/NHR Wi-Fi receiver, then use a web browser to access the router's Wi-Fi signal scanner software.
 The router will connect to a Wi-Fi signal you choose via the AWUS036NH/NHR, and then broadcast it as a new local Wi-Fi signal so that all of your devices can use it.
 It is just like having an AWUS036NH/NHR connected to your cell phone, laptop, tablet, and desktop all at the same time!